asianhaydenxd/henden-cli/README.md

-# haydbot
+# henden-cli
-Experimental discord bot
+Command line interface for controlling a discord bot